ShopLab-Team/shopify-theme-deployment-manager/README.md

 Deploy to a staging theme for testing before production.
 Optionally syncs JSON files from live theme to keep content in sync.

 ### Production Deployment
-Deploy to production with automatic backups, versioning, and optional Slack notifications.
+Deploy to production with automatic backups, auto-incrementing version numbers, and optional Slack notifications.
 Preserves merchant customizations.

 ### Live Theme Sync
 Pull changes made directly in Shopify admin back to your repository.
 Creates PRs for review or pushes directly to a branch.